mnru/hee/README.md

     G = K int int

-Then we apply this substitution to `A (F → G) (A → F) → K int`, because the result of T-COMPOSE is `S → U`.
-Notice again that constraints propogated so we've restricted the type of the original input by composing with another term.
+Then we apply this substitution to `S → U`, which is `A (F → G) (A → F) → K int` in this case.
+Notice again that constraints propogated so we've restricted the type of the input merely by composing with another term.

 ## Development Status

-Since my primary motivation for developing Bee is to develop a deeper theoretical and practical understanding of programming languages, I am less concerned with developing a practically *usable* language.
-However, some practical features will be studied and potentially implemented, like

-* Module systems
-* Type inference
-* Interactive development
-* Quasiquotation or macros

 Bee is in the very early stages of development.
 Some aspects of the syntax haven't settled enough to allow providing examples.
 This includes the type